 The PS remote learning program combines synchronous activities with individual or small group synchronous lessons.
 All students in all grades will receive multiple individual/small group instructional times each week.
-In Pre-K through 1st grade, the emphasis is on shorter, frequent check-ins with teachers and classmates, with some daily whole-class instruction.
+Pre-K through 1st grade emphasizes shorter, frequent check-ins with teachers and classmates, with some daily whole-class instruction.
 These synchronous activities in Pre-K include circle time, story-time, puppet shows, or singalongs.
-In K-3rd grade they include whole-class instructional lessons, circle time, read aloud and shared work opportunities.
+In K-3rd grade, they include whole-class instructional lessons, circle time, read aloud, and shared work opportunities.
 Students will continue to receive synchronous instruction in all their specialty classes (science, PE, Art, Music, French).

-Teachers will also offer biweekly meeting times with students and parents to foster a sense of community and connection, and to address any individual concerns that might arise.
+Teachers will also offer biweekly meeting times with students and parents to foster a sense of community and connection and address any individual concerns that might arise.